faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/does_LDS_church_brainwash.md

 1. Misleading members about the connection [between Lorenzo Snow, tithing, and rainfall](http://mormonarts.lib.byu.edu/works/windows-of-heaven). (milieu control, mystical manipulation)
 1. Aspects of the temple are obfuscated or kept secret from the uninitiated.([example 1](https://www.youtube.com/watch?v=0zE8JKDZazc), [example 2](https://www.quora.com/What-are-the-covenants-that-are-made-in-a-Mormon-temple/answer/John-T-Prince?srid=uJIq)) (milieu control)

 The book by Luna Lindsey, [Recovering Agency: Lifting the Veil of Mormon Mind Control](http://recoveringagency.com/), gives additional examples and perspective on the topic.
-In addition, [Fix your faith crisis with this one weird trick!](http://thoughtsonthingsandstuff.com/fix-your-faith-crisis-with-this-one-weird-trick/) offers perspective on how a practitioner of any religion may ensure they are not succumbing to thought-reform.
+"Thinker of Thoughts" has produced many videos (some with Luna Linsey) exploring aspects of thought-reform and undue influence within the LDS Church (for example, [parallel concepts with scientology](https://www.youtube.com/playlist?list=PLevx2DAlF-YBazPpn-110Ft0AsC01MrkY) and [undue influence in Oct 2015 General Conference](https://www.youtube.com/playlist?list=PLevx2DAlF-YDCOcCRWFWDmZesrQe5K0zJ)).
+Finally, [Fix your faith crisis with this one weird trick!](http://thoughtsonthingsandstuff.com/fix-your-faith-crisis-with-this-one-weird-trick/) offers perspective on how a practitioner of any religion may ensure they are not succumbing to thought-reform.

 ## Some cautions